szabgab/pydigger/README.rst

 - process and analyze the files and create a static display with a few static json files with meta-data

-- collect more meta-data in an SQLite database to provide a searchable interface

 DESCRIPTION
 ---------------
 *) Syntax highlight the python files